コンテンツにスキップ

 IMG_6705_th

-Important things to express together with people with disabilities
+Important things to know when expressing yourself with people with disabilities

--The Yokohama Paratriennale is your second, and it's also Kurisu's second Paratriennale.
+-This is the second Yokohama Paratriennale, and it's also your second Paratriennale.

-Yes, I have been the director since the first event in 2014, and this is my second time.
+Yes, I have been the director since the first event in 2014, and this will be my second time.

-Since the Paratriennale is an evolving project, research and projects will continue even after the current one closes, and the next third one is scheduled to be held in 2020, the year of the Tokyo Olympics and Paralympics.
+The Paratriennale is an evolving project, so research and projects will continue after this one closes, with the next, third one scheduled to be held in 2020, the year of the Tokyo Olympic and Paralympic Games.

-Originally, I worked to create new value by connecting the talents of people with different fields of expertise, and by connecting specialized fields and regions.
+Originally, I worked to create new value by connecting the different talents of people with various specialties and by connecting specialties with regions.

-By interacting with the diverse people I meet through my work and learning about the different charms of each person, my own values have changed significantly.
-I now feel strongly that I want to live in a society where we can understand each other not as people with disabilities, but as people with different characteristics, and where we can combine our differences to create new things.
+My own values have changed significantly by interacting with the diverse people I meet through my work and learning about the different charms of each individual.
+I now have a strong desire to live in a society where people can understand each other as people with different characteristics, regardless of whether they have a disability or not, and combine our differences to create new things.

--What kind of experience did you have at the first Paratriennale?
+-What was your experience like at the first Paratriennale?

 IMG_6705_th